rasyosef/splade-index/README.md

 from sentence_transformers import SparseEncoder from splade_index import SPLADE

-# Download SPLADE from the 🤗 Hub
+# Download a SPLADE from the 🤗 Hub
 model = SparseEncoder("rasyosef/splade-tiny")

 # Create your corpus here